aharvey101/http_server/AUTH.md

 # HTTP Server Authentication System

-This HTTP server supports both traditional password hashing and modern token-based authentication.
+This HTTP server supports modern token-based authentication with secure password hashing.

 ## Authentication Methods

-### 1. Basic Authentication (Username/Password)
-Uses HTTP Basic Auth with salted password hashing for traditional authentication.

-### 2. Token-Based Authentication (Recommended)
+### Token-Based Authentication
 Users can register/login to receive a JWT-like token for subsequent requests.
+This is the primary and recommended authentication method.

 ## Password Hashing